I'm a provider

 Hematopoietic Stem-Cell Transplantation

-Hematopoietic stem-cell transplantation (HSCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in cancer patients who receive bone marrow toxic doses of cytotoxic drugs with or without whole body radiotherapy.
-Hematopoietic stem cells may be obtained from the transplant recipient (autologous HSCT) or from a donor (allogeneic SCT).
+Hematopoietic stem-cell transplantation (HSCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in cancer patients who receive bone-marrow-toxic doses of cytotoxic drugs with or without whole body radiotherapy.
+Hematopoietic stem cells may be obtained from the transplant recipient (autologous HSCT) or from a donor (allogeneic HSCT).
 They can be harvested from bone marrow, peripheral blood, or umbilical cord blood shortly after delivery of neonates.
-Although cord blood is an allogeneic source, the stem cells in it are antigenically “naïve” and thus are associated with a lower incidence of rejection or graft versus host disease (GVHD).
+Although cord blood is an allogeneic source, the stem cells in it are antigenically “naïve” and thus are associated with a lower incidence of rejection or graft-versus-host disease (GVHD).
 Cord blood is discussed in greater detail in the Placental Umbilical Cord Blood as a Source of Stem Cells policy.

-Immunologic compatibility between infused stem cells and the recipient is not an issue in autologous HSCT.
+Immunologic compatibility between infused hematopoietic stem cells and the recipient is not an issue in autologous HSCT.
 However, immunologic compatibility between donor and patient is a critical factor for achieving a good outcome of allogeneic HSCT.
-Compatibility is established by typing of human leukocyte antigens (HLA) using cellular, serologic, or molecular techniques.
-HLA refers to the tissue type expressed at the Class I and Class II loci on chromosome 6.
+Compatibility is established by typing of human leukocyte antigens (HLAs) using cellular, serologic, or molecular techniques.
+HLA refers to the tissue type expressed at the HLA-A, -B, and -DR (antigen-D related) loci on each arm of chromosome 6.
 Depending on the disease being treated, an acceptable donor will match the patient at all or most of the HLA loci (with the exception of umbilical cord blood).

 Conventional Preparative Conditioning for HSCT